davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 Algorithm 2 describes this procedure using the text of the news item.

-The results of this approach on the annotated dataset are described in Table [3].
-The *incorrect* classification corresponds to personalities who were not associated with the correct identifier in Wikidata, *not disambiguated* for those for whom the algorithm was unable to select a unique identifier from all the candidates or the BC did not return any results.
+The results of this approach on the annotated dataset are described in __Table 3__.
+The *incorrect* classification corresponds to personalities who were not associated with the correct identifier in Wikidata, *not disambiguated* for those for whom the algorithm was unable to select a unique identifier from all the candidates or the KB did not return any results.

-In Table [3](#tab:ent_linking_results) two evaluations are reported, the first column describes the results for the base algorithm, without mappings.
+In __Table 3__ two evaluations are reported, the first column describes the results for the base algorithm, without mappings.
 The second column considers the ambiguity that a reference may have in terms of the personalities it represents.
 For example, in the annotated data, all mentions of *Cavaco* correspond to the personality *Cavaco Silva*, based on this the algorithm maps all references to *Cavaco* to *Cavaco Silva*.
 Similarly, all mentions of *Marques Mendes* correspond to the personality *Luís Marques Mendes*.
 By using these mappings we reduce the number of entities for which the algorithm cannot find an identifier.

 <br>